Police in Oregon make more arrests in mass protest

-PORTLAND, Ore. — Police in Portland, Oregon, announced two more arrests Friday in the aftermath of clashes between right-wing and left-wing demonstrators.
+PORTLAND, Ore. — Police announced two more arrests Friday in the aftermath of clashes between right-wing and left-wing demonstrators in Portland, Oregon.

 In a probable cause affidavit, prosecutors said Antonio Scott Zamora, 33, was one of many “affiliates of Antifa” — many wearing masks — who surrounded two buses filled with members of the far-right groups Proud Boys and Patriot Prayer as they attempted to leave the city in heavy traffic.